 An HE STA that supports HE subchannel selective transmission (SST) operation shall set dot11HESubchannelSelectiveTransmissionImplemented to true and shall set the HE Subchannel Selective Transmission Support field in the HE Capabilities element it transmits to 1.
 An HE STA that does not support HE SST operation shall set the HE Subchannel Selective Transmission Support field in the HE Capabilities element it transmits to 0.

-An HE non-AP STA with dot11HESubchannelSelectiveTransmissionImplemented to true is an HE SST STA.
+An HE non-AP STA with dot11HESubchannelSelectiveTransmissionImplemented to true is an HE SST non-AP STA.

 An HE AP with dot11HESubchannelSelectiveTransmissionImplemented to true is an HE SST AP.